Ugo Nespolo

-Ugo Nespolo (born 29 August 1941 in Mosso, Biella) is an Italian artist, painter, sculptor, film-maker and writer.
+Ugo Nespolo (born 29 August 1941 in Mosso, Biella) is an Italian artist, painter, sculptor, filmmaker and writer.
 He lives and works in Turin.

 Life and works

 Nespolo graduated at the Accademia Albertina di Belle Arti of Turin with Enrico Paulucci and obtained a degree in Modern Literature at the University of Turin, with a thesis on Semiology.

 His career as an artist started in the 1960s.
 His work was influenced by Pop Art, which was becoming popular in Italy in those years, conceptual art, Arte Povera and Fluxus.
 He had a chance to see and appreciate closely these movements during a trip to the United States in 1967.
 He would then continue to regularly visit the States, where he would spend long periods of time, especially during the 1980s.
 Irony and transgression became key element in Nespolo's art and characterised his work for many years to come.

 Since 2010 he has been member of the Honour Committee of "Immagine & Poesia", an artistic literary movement founded in Turin, with the patronage of Aeronwy Thomas (Dylan Thomas's daughter).
 In 2016 he signed the pptArt Manifesto, an international art movement that promote many notable initiatives like the Corporate Art Awards.